pierwill/ssn2018aarhus/aarhus.rst

    Predestination is an important paradigm of knowledge from above judging and determining an individual’s future; because for God, to know and to do are the same thing.
 Predestination follows from God’s omniscience: if God knows everything, he knows all of eternity, so he knows and has already chosen those who will be saved.

-   The metaphor of the Book of Life is important here.
+   In addition: An important metaphor to remember: Book of Life.

-   I’ll motivate my discussion of surveillance and prediction with two images.
+   I’ll start with a visual example.
 This is the first:

 ----